monkeydioude/laposte/README.md

 | http://localhost:8080/events                         | Returns the list of supported events                       |

 - Payload may include `lang` (e.g., `fr`), otherwise `LANG_DEFAULT` is used.

+> This project was developed by The calq Studio Team ([N0fish](https://github.com/N0fish), [monkeydioude](https://github.com/monkeydioude)) for the Spendbaker project, in November 2025.